-Instead, here’s a simple table of the main advantages Binom has listed in their website:
+Instead, here’s a simple table of the main advantages Binom has listed on their website:

 Binom Tracker Installation

-If you have no idea which server you should use or what to do when scaling just grab a Vultr server like I did:
+If you have no idea which server you should use or what to do when scaling just grab a Vultr server as I did: